aeevered/philadelphia-solar-analysis/README.md

-# An Investigation of Rooftop Solar in Philadelphia, PA
+# Investigation of Rooftop Solar in Philadelphia, PA